-AtHomeSTDKit.com analyzed the most recent STD data from the CDC in order to calculate what states had the highest and lowest overall STD rates.
-They also performed this state-level analysis for four major sexually transmitted diseases: Chlamydia, Gonorrhea, HIV and Syphilis.
+The staff at AtHomeStdKit.com analyzed the most recent STD data from the CDC in order to calculate what states had the highest and lowest overall STD rates.
+We also performed this state-level analysis for four major sexually transmitted diseases: Chlamydia, Gonorrhea, HIV and Syphilis.

 To provide some context, just how prevalent are each of these STDs we are discussing?
 The chart shows the rate of new reports per 100,000 people in the United States:

 Among these major STDs tracked by the CDC, chlamydia is by far the most common.
-Over 500 people out of 100,000 report a case of chlamydia each year.
+Nearly 540 people out of 100,000 report a case of chlamydia each year.
 This is more than twice as much as the reported cases of gonorrhea, HIV, syphilis combined.
 With the exception of HIV, these diseases can be cured, but catching them early is critical for minimizing their damage.

 STD rates vary considerably depending on where you are in America.
 Alaska, Mississippi, and Louisiana have the highest STD rates in the nation with over 1,000 people out of 100,000 reporting a new case each year.
 Put differently, that’s over 1% of the population.

 On the other hand, STD rates in West Virginia, and New Hampshire are the lowest in the nation.
 In these locations, the STD rates are nearly three times lower than in the states with the highest rates.